2 injured after car crashes into Short North restaurant

 The incident happened around 6:30 p.m. at the Galla Park Steak on North High Street Near East 1st Avenue.

-Two people were taken to Grant Medical center.
-One of the victim's conditions was described as stable, according to the Columbus Division of Fire.
-The condition of the second victim was unknown.
+Two people were taken to Grant Medical Center.
+Their conditions were described as stable, according to the Columbus Division of Fire.

 North High Street was closed but has since reopened.